-Disaster Relief Training - Highland
+Disaster Relief Training - Highland CANCELED

 Those interested in working in a disaster area through Southern Baptist Disaster Relief must complete an orientation training course along with at least one focused class.
-Volunteers meeting these requirements and completing a background check will receive a California Southern Baptist Disaster Relief identification badge, and a gold DR hat and t-shirt, which is recognized as the Southern Baptist uniform only to be displayed when deployed with a team under the chain of command of Blue and/or White Hat leaders.
+Volunteers meeting these requirements and completing a background check will receive a California Southern Baptist Disaster Relief identification badge, and a gold DR hat and t-shirt, which are recognized as the Southern Baptist uniform only to be displayed when deployed with a team under the chain of command of Blue and/or White Hat leaders.

 After lunch, which is included, volunteers are asked to choose between these classes, two of our most popular: